 How to change a device's resource

-If you encounter issues such as an IRQ conflict or other conflicts with your hardware devices, it may be required that you change the resource values on those devices.
+If you encounter issues such as an IRQ (interrupt request) conflict or other conflicts with your hardware devices, it may be required you change the resource values on those devices.
 The below information describes how to change the resource settings for hardware devices on a Windows computer.

 - Double-click the device to open the devices properties.